St Bartholomew's Hospital

 Chaplains of many faiths are available to speak to all patients, relatives and carers.
 Information about your religious preference will be passed to the chaplaincy.
 If you do not wish this to happen, please inform a member of staff.

-The Guild Shop, run by the Barts Friends, can be found on the ground floor of the King George V building.
+The Guild Shop, run by the Barts Friends, can be found on the ground floor of the KGV building.
 It sells toiletries, confectionery, newspapers and magazines, cards and hospital souvenirs.
 It opens Monday to Friday, 8.30am-4pm.
 Opening hours may be subject to change.

 A post box can be found at the Henry VIII Gate entrance.